Campbell Brown (journalist): Career

-She began her career in local news reporting for KSNT-TV, the NBC affiliate in Topeka, Kansas, and then for WWBT-TV, the NBC affiliate in Richmond, Virginia, and also reported for WBAL-TV in Baltimore, Maryland, and WRC-TV in Washington, D.C..
+She began her career in local news reporting for KSNT-TV, the NBC affiliate in Topeka, Kansas.
+She continued at WWBT-TV, the NBC affiliate in Richmond, Virginia, and also reported for WBAL-TV in Baltimore, Maryland, and WRC-TV in Washington, DC.
 Brown joined NBC News in 1996.
 She was later assigned to The Pentagon and covered the war in Kosovo.
 Before Weekend Today, she was the White House correspondent for NBC News.

 Presidential election coverage in 2000

-During the 2000 U.S. presidential election, she covered George W. Bush, the Republican National Convention, and Republican party primary elections.
-Then, she became White House correspondent for NBC News.
+During the 2000 U.S. presidential election, she covered George W. Bush, the Republican National Convention and Republican party primary elections for NBC, after which she became their White House correspondent.
 She was also named the main substitute anchor for Brian Williams on the NBC Nightly News.

 CNN

 Brown announced July 22, 2007, on Weekend Today, that she would be leaving NBC News after eleven years to devote time to her family and expected baby.
-CNN confirmed it had hired Brown, and that Brown would start work for CNN in February 2008 (originally November 2007), filling the spot previously held by Paula Zahn, who left the network.
-Brown began anchoring CNN Election Center, which ran from February through October 2008.
-The show was renamed Campbell Brown: No Bias, No Bull in October 2008, shortly before the election in order to ensure a smooth transition when the election was over.
+After giving birth to her son in December, Brown began working for CNN in March 2008, filling the spot previously held by Paula Zahn, who left the network.
+Brown began anchoring Election Center, which was renamed Campbell Brown: No Bias, No Bull in October 2008, shortly before the election, in order to ensure a smooth transition afterward.
 Roland Martin filled in as guest host in April and May 2009 while Brown took maternity leave; when she returned in June 2009, the show was again renamed, this time simply to Campbell Brown.

 In the face of low ratings, Brown asked CNN to be released from her contract.
 On May 18, 2010, Brown announced that she would be leaving CNN and wrote a much talked about statement where she said, “Shedding my own journalistic skin to try to inhabit the kind of persona that might coexist in that line up is simply impossible for me”.
 She later told the Los Angeles Times that she had originally hoped that a straight news program like hers could compete successfully against the opinion-driven shows of her competitors, Bill O'Reilly and Keith Olbermann.

 After leaving CNN, Brown wrote opinion pieces for The New York Times, The Wall Street Journal, The Daily Beast and Slate.
-Weekly Standard editor Bill Kristol proposed that Brown run for Charles Schumer's Senate seat.
+Weekly Standard editor Bill Kristol proposed that Brown run for Chuck Schumer's US Senate seat from New York.